Learning Neuro-Symbolic Relational Transition Models for Bilevel Planning: Problem Setting

-\textbf{Tasks and Objective.} A task $\langle s_0, g, H \rangle$ is an initial state $s_0 \in \S$, a goal $g$, and a maximum horizon $H$.
+\textbf{Tasks.} A task $\langle s_0, g, H \rangle$ is an initial state $s_0 \in \S$, a goal $g$, and a maximum horizon $H$.
 We will generally denote the set of objects in $s_0$ as $\mathcal{O}$. \emph{This object set $\O$ is fixed within a task, but changes between tasks.} Goals $g$ are sets of ground atoms over the object set $\O$, such as \{\textsc{On}($o_3$, $o_2$), \textsc{On}($o_2$, $o_1$)\}.
-The agent interacts with the environment \emph{episodically}.
-An episode begins with a task's initial state $s_0$.
-The agent takes actions sequentially, observing the state at each timestep.
-If it encounters a state $s$ for which $g \subseteq \textsc{Abstract}(s)$ (i.e., the goal holds), the episode is \emph{solved}.
-An episode finishes when it is solved, when the failure state $\fail$ is reached, or after $H$ timesteps.
-We consider a set of \emph{training tasks} and a set of \emph{test tasks}; test tasks have more objects and longer horizons, and are unknown to the agent during training.
-The agent's objective is to maximize the number of episodes solved over the test tasks.
+A solution to a task is a \emph{plan}, a sequence of at most $H$ actions $a \in \A$ such that successive application of the unknown transition model $f$, starting from $s_0$, results in a final state $s$ where $g \subseteq \textsc{Abstract}(s)$ (i.e., the goal holds).

-\textbf{Data Collection.} We focus on the problems of \emph{learning} and \emph{planning}.
-To isolate these, we use a simple, fixed strategy for data collection that makes use of a \emph{behavior prior} $\pi_0(\cdot \mid s)$, a state-conditioned distribution over $\A$.
-Recent work has studied learning behavior priors~\cite{ajay2020opal}; we are assuming it is given, but it could be learned.
-Data-gathering proceeds by running $\pi_0$ on tasks sampled from the set of training tasks.
-We do not use $\pi_0$ at test time.
-Since $\pi_0$ is fixed and given, our setting can be seen as model-based \emph{offline reinforcement learning}~\cite{levine2020offline}.
+\textbf{Data Collection and Evaluation.} We focus on the problems of \emph{learning} and \emph{planning}.
+To isolate these problems, we assume that a \emph{training dataset} of tuples $\D = \{(s, a, s')\}$ is provided, with $s \in \S$, $a \in \A$, $s' \in \S \cup \S_{\fail}$, and $f(s, a) = s'$.
+The agent's objective is to maximize the number of tasks solved over a set of \emph{test tasks} that are selected to have long-horizon goals and more objects than were seen in $\D$.